egonw/taxila-osc-demo/README.md

 # taxila-osc-demo

+Try to demos on this page: https://egonw.github.io/taxila-osc-demo/

+Here you can found the sources:

 * [Search with string](search.md)
 * [Maps in OSC-NL events](osc-nl.md) (requires coordinates linked to venues)
 * [List of OSC Maastricht events](osc-m.md)